Netflix/OpenVPCal/README.md

   <tr>
    <td><code>FILE FORMAT</code>
    </td>
    <td>Choose file format for export.
-If EXR is chosen, the patches will export in linear, scaled such that 1=100 nits.
-Otherwise, patches will export in the target space.
+If EXR is chosen, the patches will export in linear (eg Linear Rec 2020), scaled such that 1=100 nits.
+Otherwise, patches will export in the target space and EOTF (eg ST 2084 - Rec 2020).
    </td>
   </tr>
   <tr>